allu0786ansari/allu0786ansari/README.md

 - 🌱 I’m currently learning AI and ML

-- 👯 I’m looking to collaborate on project in the fields of ai and ml (mainly in computer vision).
+- 👯 I’m looking to collaborate on project in the fields of AI/ML and Quantum Copmuting.

 - 👨‍💻 All of my projects are available at Github